Aranofft/AC-Automatic-Control/README.md

 Project was performed with the help of the project: https://github.com/LokeshPatil-loki/akarsh98-Automatic-AC-Control-using-Arduino

-With numerous differences including the addition of presence detection, manual threshold changing using the keypad, LCD screen for watching current temperature, AC state, presence state and chosed threshold.
+With significant upgrates including: the addition of presence detection, manual threshold changing using the keypad, LCD screen for watching current temperature, AC state, presence state and chosed threshold.

 ## First stage- detect AC codes from AC remote
 Equipment: